SabineEmden/SabineEmden.github.io/README.md

 - [X] Add icons to social media links.

-- [ ] Enhance the accessibility of the site using [WebAIM's WCAG 2 Checklist](https://webaim.org/standards/wcag/checklist/).
+- [X] Enhance the accessibility of the site using WebAIM's[WAVE web accessibility evaluation tool](http://wave.webaim.org).